Starring: Ella Smith. Justin Salligner, Tony Way

-A pair of flashbacks then build an understanding of Billingham’s life and the maladjustments of this family.
+A pair of flashbacks then builds an understanding of Billingham’s life and the maladjustments of this family.
 Through a babysitting date gone wrong a decade earlier with a three-year-old Jason, there’s raw comedy genius in the retelling of uncle Lol’s set-up and violent demise, played with pantomimic charm by Tony Way.
-The story shows off Billingham’s chops as a master of pacing and emotion which moves fluidly between every rich cutaway image that patches together his life; morsels of vomit on the carpet, rabbit droppings on the sofa, dog urine on an unopened bill.
+The story shows off Billingham as a master of pacing and emotion, moving fluidly between every rich cutaway image that patch together his life: morsels of vomit on the carpet, rabbit droppings on the sofa, dog urine on an unopened bill.

 Photographer Richard Billingham revisits his childhood with his brother and parents in Ray & Liz